legendaren-arc/Junior-Data-Analyst-Portfolio/README.md

 #### [Daikibo Telemetry Performance Dashboard (Tableau)](https://public.tableau.com/app/profile/daren.dale.aldea/viz/DaikiboTelemetryPerformance/Daikibo-telemetry-dashboard)
 - Analyzed over 160,000 logs from four Daikibo factories using telemetry data.
-- Identified the factory with the highest rate of machine failures and the machines most prone to breakdowns.Key insights on speed, battery usage, and temperature over time.
+- Identified the factory with the highest rate of machine failures and the machines most prone to breakdowns.

 ---